cyber-dojo/versioner/README.md

 ...
 ```
 - The start-points-base entries specify the [cyber-dojo start-point create] base-image
-- The custom/exercises/languages start-point entries are image names.
+- The start-points entries are image names.
 - The remaining entries are image names, commit shas, image tags, and port numbers.
 - The tag is always the first seven chars of the sha (docker-compose yml files
   can use ```${TAG}``` but cannot use ```${SHA:0:7}```).